 IMPORTANT NOTE: The frequently asked questions and answers below will continue to be updated as new information is provided.
 If you have an immediate health concern, you should contact your healthcare provider.
 If you require emergency medical assistance, call 911.

-On March 23, all campuses were closed and most courses resumed in an online format.
-Those courses will remain online for the remainder of the spring semester.
-All campuses will remain closed until at least April 30.
-Only a small number of essential personnel are currently being permitted on campus in order to perform critical tasks.
-This time period has also been used for enhanced cleaning of facilities.
+On March 23, 2020, all campuses were closed and most courses resumed in an online format.
+Those courses remained online for the rest of the spring semester.
+Campuses were closed through April 30, 2020, when the State of Tennessee's Safer-at-Home order expired.
+Only a small number of essential personnel were permitted on campus to perform critical tasks.
+This time period was also used for enhanced cleaning of facilities.

 Roane State will continue to monitor all the factors impacting our decisions regarding college schedule and campus access in consultation with health experts and the Tennessee Board of Regents.